jeonghanlee/kakaotalk-env/README.md

 ![Linter Run](https://github.com/jeonghanlee/kakaotalk-env/workflows/Linter%20Run/badge.svg)

-Configuration Environment for KakaoTalk [1] and its wrapper script to start and quit the Kakao Talk in the Debian Linux.
+Configuration Environment for KakaoTalk [1] and its wrapper script to start and quit the Kakao Talk in the Debian / Ubuntu Linux.

 ## Backgroud